ElfFriend-DnD/foundryvtt-dnd5eCharacterActions/README.md

 This module provides a placable reusable "component" which details all of the actions a given Character Actor can take, intending to replicate the list in the Actions Tab of the D&DBeyond character sheet.
 The module has two ways in which it can be used: it will either inject the actions tab itself, or another module can leverage the API it provides and use that to inject the proper HTML wherever it desires.

+## List Features

+By default the list will attempt to narrow down your active abilities, items, and spells into the ones most likely to be useful in Combat.
+The full logic for the filter is in `isItemInActionList` inside `src/modules/helpers.ts`.
+Here are the basics:

+For Weapons:
+- Is it equipped?

+For Equipment:
+- Does it have an attack and is it equipped?

+For Consumables:
+- Does it have an attack?

+For Spells:
+- Does it do damage (or healing)?
+- Does it have an activation time of 1 reaction or 1 bonus action?
+- If the setting is set, does it have a duration of 1 minute?

+For Features:
+- Does it have an activation type?

+Additionally, you can override the default list by selectively including or excluding items by toggling the little Fist in item controls.

 ## Installation

 Module JSON: